astrotime/timenomad_app/collections/_posts/2019-01-21-zodiac-signs-in-human-body.md

   image: /images/summary-cards/time-nomad-p-20190121-zodiac-signs-in-human-body.jpg
 schema:
   image:
-    alt: Seven ages of man
+    alt: The signs of the Zodiac
     url_1x1: /images/schema/time-nomad-post-20190121-zodiac-signs-in-human-body-1x1.jpg
     size_1x1: 760
 ---

 The signs of the Zodiac are not limited to the sky only.
-Every human body is a miniature replica of the larger cosmos, and the Zodiac signs rulership projects itself onto all major parts of human anatomy.
+Every human body is a miniature replica of the larger cosmos, and the Zodiac signs rulership projects itself onto all major parts of the human anatomy.

 In previous stories we looked at [the phases of the Moon in human life]({% post_url 2019-01-04-phases-of-moon-in-human-life %}) and [the seven planets, or the seven ages that constitute a human life]({% post_url 2019-01-01-seven-ages-of-man-and-woman %}).
 This time we are going to look at our physical bodies and how the signs of the Zodiac can be found in a body of each and every human.